OfficeDev/office-js-docs-pr/docs/develop/show-hide-add-in.md

 ## Additional details on showing the task pane

 When you call `Office.addin.showAsTaskpane()`, Office will display in a task pane the file that you specified in the manifest.
-The configuration depends on what type of manifest you are using.
+The configuration depends on what type of manifest you're using.

 - **Unified manifest for Microsoft 365**: The URL of the file is assigned as the value of a "runtimes.code.page" property of the runtime object which has an action object of type "openPage".